Paraphraser/PiBuilder/README.md

 $ user_ssh_backup.sh
 ```

 and then restore the snapshot in the same way as `01_setup.sh` does for `/etc/ssh`.
-That side of things is not part of this repository.
-You will have to come up with the solution yourself.
+I haven't provided a solution in this repository.
+You will have to come up with that for yourself.

 ### Security of snapshots

-There is an assumption that `etc/ssh` and, to a lesser extent, `~/.ssh` is "hard" for an unauthorised person to get to.
+There is an assumption that it is "hard" for an unauthorised person to gain access to `etc/ssh` and, to a lesser extent, `~/.ssh`.
 How "hard" that actually is depends on a lot of things, not the least of which is whether you are in the habit of leaving terminal sessions unattended.......

 Nevertheless, it is important to be aware that the snapshots do contain sufficient information to allow a third party to impersonate your hosts so it is probably worthwhile making some attempt to keep them reasonably secure.